katiabou/aDNA_course_2025/README.md

 Take a moment to understand the different fields.
 What does the INFO/INFO field represent?

+Question:
-Q: How many imputed sites are there?
+How many imputed sites are there?
 How does it compare the number of sites in the reference panel?

 #### Hint (use this command to answer the above questions):
 ```